 In China (as well as a few other Asian countries) New Year is celebrated according to the Lunar calendar.
 In China, the first day of the New Year begins when a new moon appears.
 This does not have a fixed date and traditionally occurs between 21st January and 20th February.

 Here are a few interesting facts about Chinese New Year:

 - Each year has a zodiac animal which serves as a symbol for the entire year, as well as anyone born in that year.
 In total, there are 12 zodiac animals.
-This year (2020) is the Year of the Rat.
+This year (2023) is the Year of the Rabbit.

 - Chinese New Year is also known as Spring Festival and lasts for 15 days.
 In this time, it is common for everyone to return home and celebrate with their families.
 This causes the busiest travel period in China.

 - The color red is believed to bring good luck during the start of a new year.
 Most people decorate their homes red and wear red clothing.
 Money is also commonly gifted to children in red envelopes for good fortune.

 - Certain flowers are are always associated with the start of a New Year and often used as decorations.
 For example, the narcissus flower symbolises prosperity and blossom represents luck.

 - The Chinese New Year is celebrated worldwide.
 Celebrations are held in major locations all around the world.
 London hosts the biggest celebrations outside of China and events are held throughout the city; including a huge parade.

 Get expert tips straight to your inbox!

 We've just sent you an email for you to confirm your email address, if you haven't already.